Several of my novel have been picked up by an indie publisher and per their request only one chapter of the novel has been left up to gain interest.

-Dave gave the sketch a once over and shook his head before carefully rolling it up and slipping it into a plastic tube in his back pack.
+Dave gave the sketch a once over and shook his head before carefully rolling it up and slipping it into a plastic tube in his backpack.
 “You’re good Danny, I mean really good.
-If you ever get tired with the whole profiling thing you could make a mint as an artist.”
+If you ever get tired of profiling you could make a mint as an artist.”

-“Thanks Dave but I like my job.”
-Danielle replied, but she was flattered by his praise.
+“Thanks, but I like my job,” Danielle replied, but she was flattered by his praise.

 Danielle stifled a sigh and plastered a smile on her face.
 She’d been counting on the money from her sketch to buy groceries.
 It would be two weeks before the city paid her for testifying in today’s case and her bank account was almost tapped out.

-“Sure that’s fine.”
-Danny replied, she hated being broke all the time, but it was her fault for pursuing her third degree.
-Her flaky aunt Eddie told her she was an over achiever, but aunt Eddie never did anything except her art.
-Aunt Eddie hadn’t even graduate from high school she’d dropped out her senior year to live in an artist commune, not that Danielle didn’t love her crazy aunt.
+“Sure that’s fine,” Danny replied, she hated being broke all the time, but it was her fault for pursuing her third degree.
+Her flaky aunt Eddie told her she was an overachiever, but aunt Eddie never did anything except her art.
+Aunt Eddie hadn’t even graduated from high school she’d dropped out her senior year to live in an artist commune, not that Danielle didn’t love her crazy aunt.